20 Financial Moves to Protect Yourself Before the Next Recession Hits

 Secure Your Job and Lock In Stability

 That means stepping up, learning new skills, and taking on responsibilities that make you an asset.
-Show your employer that you’re the person they can’t afford to lose.
+Show your employer you’re the person they can’t afford to lose.
 Volunteer for projects, become the go-to problem solver, and stay on top of industry trends.

-If layoffs happen, you want to be the last name on the list.
-And if your gut tells you your company might not survive the downturn, start looking now, waiting until everyone else is job-hunting puts you at a serious disadvantage.
+If layoffs happen, you want your name at the bottom of the list.
+And if your gut tells you the company won’t survive the downturn, start looking now.

 Review and Adjust Your Budget

-22 Reasons to Start a Budget Now (Before Your Money Runs Out)
+Related: 22 Reasons to Start a Budget Now (Before Your Money Runs Out)

 Invest Wisely Without Panicking